This post may contain affiliate links. See my disclosure for more info.

 Ingredients

-Oat flour - unlike wheat-based flour, oat flour doesn't need to be heat-treated first to be safe for consumption.
-It also has more fiber, which helps make these more satiating.
+- Oat flour – unlike wheat flour, oat flour doesn’t need to be heat-treated first to be safe for consumption.
+It also has more fiber.

-Maple syrup - adds a little sweetness and also prevents the dough from having a gritty texture.
+- Maple syrup – adds natural sweetness and also prevents the dough from having a gritty texture.

-Coconut oil or softened butter - I recommend using refined coconut oil for no coconut taste or dairy-free softened butter.
+- Coconut oil or softened vegan butter – I recommend using refined coconut oil for no coconut taste or use room temperature butter.

-Mini chocolate chips - I find these to be the best size when making bites.
+- Mini chocolate chips – I find these to be the best size for cookie bites.
+You can use dark chocolate, milk chocolate chips, or even white chocolate chips if you want.

 How to Make Cookie Dough Bites

-Mix.
-In a medium bowl, mix all the ingredients together except for the mini chocolate chips until well combined.
+Step 1.
+In a medium bowl or the bowl of a stand mixer, mix all the ingredients together except for the mini chocolate chips until well combined.

-Fold & roll.
-Fold in the chocolate chips with a rubber spatula and roll into bite-sized balls.
+Step 2.
+Fold in the chocolate chips with a rubber spatula.
+Use a small cookie scoop or a spoon to roll the dough into bite-sized balls.

 Make It Your Way: Substitutions & Variations